status-im/hardwallet-bootloader/README.md

 It works exactly the same as the upgrade procedure, but the firmware is not deleted at the end.

-## Signature key(s)
+## Signature keys

-The bootloader will have an EC public key which will be used to verify the firmware on boot and upgrade.
-The private part of this key must be kept secret and will be used to sign the released firmware. *(Since the key will not be replaceable, we might increase security by mandating that the firmware is signed with 2 or more keys held by different people/entities.
-In this way, the leak of a single key is not enough to create a valid firmware.)*
+The bootloader will have multiple *(how many?)* EC public keys which will be used to verify the firmware on boot and upgrade.
+The private part of each key must be kept secret and will be used to sign the released firmware.
+Each key will have a different owner, responsible for securely storing the private key and signing each firmware release.
+Using multiple keys reduces the impact of a single leaked key, since the bootloader will only accept firmware signed using all keys.
+During development, the keys will be stored in the bootloader itself.
+However we might take advantage of the OTP memory when we are closer to finalize, especially if we need to shave off some bytes off the bootloader.
+The OTP memory is not erasable and thus can be programmed only once.